redesgtt/bcast_ids/README.md

 ![alt text](https://user-images.githubusercontent.com/69505347/91721307-d89dd480-eb98-11ea-9655-6ba4da95e401.png)

 ### Dataset Generation and Preprocessing
 The training dataset can be collected from a real-world connected environment.
-At this point, the importante features have to be identified.
+At this point, the main features have to be identified.
 There are a whole bunch of features that can be monitored by networking tools for network analysis over the network, but some of them could be redundant.
 So, we have selected fifteen features and are listed below:

 | Feature  | Description |
 | ------------- | ------------- |